nomemory/jasuggest/README.md

 The above example creates internally creates a Trie based on the supplied `words`.
 In memory the Trie looks like:

 ![Image of the trie](https://github.com/nomemory/jasuggest/blob/master/media/Diagram.png)

+**Note:** Each blue node has an additional property that marks the existence of an word.